ninn-kou/Lux/README.md

-# unnamed-temp
+# Lux: My Computing Science Study Voyage

 TODO: need to finish README.md

-TODO: rename this Repo.
+OK | TODO: rename this Repo.

 UPDATE: refer to the notes plan on Montblanc.